asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

     static class DataSourceInitializer implements ApplicationContextInitializer<ConfigurableApplicationContext> {
         @Override
         public void initialize(@NonNull ConfigurableApplicationContext applicationContext) {
+            // the important properties are listed here, what we do is prepare the default data source correctly, each
+            // data source needs to know not just the connection URL, or merely the password, but most importantly which
+            // actual data base driver and dialect is going to be used, otherwise there is no way to establish a correct
+            // connection that is going to work.
+The ddl-auto here is used because we have no compatible schema generation
+            // mechanism at this point, not until we change our actual app database integration from H2 to PostgreSQL.
             TestPropertySourceUtils.addInlinedPropertiesToEnvironment(applicationContext,
                             "spring.datasource.url=" + POSTGRES_DATABASE.getJdbcUrl(),
                             "spring.datasource.username=" + POSTGRES_DATABASE.getUsername(),